hamza-elhamdadi/intent-driven-sampling/README.md

 ## Study Stimuli

+The stimuli for pilot study can be found in the [./pilot/](pilot/) folder.
+Folder names are in the format b_{sampling frequency}_{set number}.
+Sampling frequency is the percentage of data points in the sample: {25, 50}.
+Set number is the Latin Square row/ question set: [1, 10].

 The stimuli for Experiment 1 can be found in the [./exp1/](exp1/) folder.
 The stimuli used for the instructions section of Experiment 1 can be found in the [./demo](demo/) and [./demo2](demo2/) folders.
 The stimulus for the second attention check is located in the [./attention_check.png](attention_check.png) file.